 In the sixth month, the angel Gabriel was sent from God to a town of Galilee called Nazareth, to a virgin betrothed to a man named Joseph, of the house of David, and the virgin's name was Mary.
 Luke 1:26-27

 God chooses a young woman in an obscure town in Galilee to bear His Son.
 The Annunciation is the moment the eternal enters time.
-Mary's fiat — "Behold, I am the handmaid of the Lord; let it be done to me according to your word" (Luke 1:38) — is the hinge of salvation history.
+Mary's fiat — "Behold the handmaid of the Lord; be it done to me according to thy word" (Luke 1:38) — is the hinge of salvation history.
 The fruit is humility: she did not grasp for what was given, but received it in openness and trust.
-Note that the first words of the Hail Mary — "Hail, full of grace, the Lord is with you" — are Gabriel's own greeting to Mary at this precise moment.
+Note that the first words of the Hail Mary — "Hail, full of grace, the Lord is with thee" — are Gabriel's own greeting to Mary at this precise moment.

 Why Humility?